aniribe/location_ui_design/README.md

 An App (not real) with photo of beautiful places with its coordinates, descriptions and reviews from users.

-This is a small project where I could use PageView and animation.
+This is a small project was built with Flutter and Dart where I could use PageView and animation.